elratmacfat/clp/README.md

 A command line parser with additional functionality:
 - Allows the application programmer to describe commands.
 - A command descriptor serves two purposes.
-The information stored in a descriptor...
+The information stored in a descriptor is used to
-	- ... is used to automatically generate a human readable *help* message
+	- automatically generate a human readable *help* message
-	- ... is used to determine if an issued command line is to be considered valid.
+	- determine if an issued command line is to be considered valid.
 -

 ## Build